The cost to remove a tree ranges from $550 to $22,000, depending on the complexity of the job.

 According to a local tree surgeon we consulted for this article:

-“some trees are just harder to work on than others.
-A Liquid amber is very small branches with little spread.
-A Gum on the other hand can be a lot more times consuming if the branches have a large spread.”
+“Some trees are just harder to work on than others.
+A Liquid Amber has very small branches with little spread, while a Gum can be much more time-consuming.”

 When we conferred with an arborist in Brisbane, he commended:

 “Palms come in all shapes and sizes.
-A Alexander palm has a skinny trunk with small fronds, where as a Date Palm has a hige trunk with large branches covered in spikes.
-The tree type will determine time spent and therefore cost.”
+An Alexander palm has a skinny trunk with small fronds, whereas a Date Palm has a huge trunk with large branches covered in spikes.”
+The factors specific to your tree and its species can influence the cost of removal.

 Size